 Detection probabilities in downstream passage routes

 Steelhead fallback is difficult to monitor using PIT tags because of the lack of detection capabilities in the primary downstream passage routes for Steelhead, which include spillways, the Juvenile Bypass System (JBS), navigation locks, ice/trash sluiceways, and turbines.
 While some passage routes, such as the JBS, the corner collector at Bonneville Dam, and as of 2020, the spillway at Lower Granite Dam, have PIT tag detection capability, the majority of downstream movements are only detected by examining the rest of the detection history.
 For example, Boggs et al. (2004) used consecutive detections in the same adult fish ladder to monitor rates of fallback, whereas Richins and Skalski (2018) calculated fallback to home following overshoot as detections in tributaries following detections in the adult fish ladder at a dam upstream of the tributary.
 Our modeling framework includes both of these ways of detecting fallback, but this is still an underestimate of total fallback.
-Fallback such as fallback that leads to mortality cannot be detected using PIT tags, and any time a fish is not seen after fallback (i.e., either due to a fish entering a tributary with PIT tag arrays but not being detected, entering a tributary without PIT tag arrays, spawning in the mainstem, or mortality following fallback), the fallback event will not be observed.
+Fallback that leads to mortality cannot be detected using PIT tags, and any time a fish is not seen after fallback (i.e., either due to a fish entering a tributary with PIT tag arrays but not being detected, entering a tributary without PIT tag arrays, spawning in the mainstem, or mortality following fallback), the fallback event will not be observed.
 As such, the current network of PIT tag arrays is incapable of monitoring all fallback and estimates of fallback from this model should be interpreted as lower bound estimates.
 However, the current modeling framework gives us the closest estimate of fallback possible using PIT tag data.

 Adding additional covariates